What is an EMR System?

 1. Ambulatory

-They are also typically more lightweight and streamlined than EHRs designed for inpatient care, focusing on ease of use and efficiency for busy outpatient practices.
-They are designed to support the needs of individual practitioners, small clinics, and larger medical groups.
+They support outpatient medical facilities, such as primary care clinics, specialty clinics, and physician practices, by meeting their unique needs, including scheduling and appointment management, patient registration, charge capture, and clinical documentation.
+They may be typically lighter and more streamlined than EHRs designed for inpatient care, focus on ease of use and efficiency for busy outpatient practices, and support the needs of individual practitioners, small clinics, and larger medical groups.

 2. Acute Care

-Such systems are designed for use in hospitals and other inpatient care facilities to support the unique needs of inpatient care, including patient admission and discharge, real-time tracking of patient information, and management of complex medical information such as vital signs, lab results, and medications.
-They often include features such as decision support, alerts and notifications, and integration with clinical decision support systems.
+Software designed for hospitals and other inpatient care facilities should support the unique needs of inpatient care, including patient admission and discharge, real-time tracking of patient information, and management of complex medical information such as vital signs, lab results, and medications.
+Such systems may include features such as decision support, alerts and notifications, and integration with clinical decision-support systems.

-They are typically more comprehensive and complex than EMRs designed for outpatient care, reflecting the more complex needs of inpatient care environments.
-They are designed to support the needs of larger healthcare organizations, including hospitals, critical care facilities, and rehabilitation centers.
+Generally more comprehensive and complex than software designed for outpatient care, Acute Care software addresses the more complex needs of inpatient care environments and is designed to support the needs of larger healthcare organizations, including hospitals, critical care facilities, and rehabilitation centers.

 3. Hybrid